omribenami/pedagogy-bot/README.md

+Please ⭐ this repo if you find it useful

 # Pedagogy-bot
 Pedagogy-bot is a python based bot that scraps the Pedagogy (EDU) web site and alerts me when the kids has homeworks to complete. this bot is based on Ofek-bot (https://github.com/t0mer/ofek-bot) made by the Amzazing Tomer Klein (https://github.com/t0mer)